-The editorial board of the journal accepts for publication articles reflecting the results of original research in the field of education, pedagogy and linguistics that correspond to a high scientific level and are of value to the scientific community.
+The editorial board of the journal accepts for publication articles reflecting the results of original research in the field of pedagogy, psychology and sociology that correspond to a high scientific level and are of value to the scientific community.
 The percentage of authenticity of the work cannot be less than 75%.

 The authenticity of the works implies that they have not previously been published or posted on the Internet, and at the same time are not sent simultaneously to several publishing houses.
 The authors’ actions are subject to a code of ethics adopted by the editorial board.

-Articles and works can be written in Russian, English or Chuvash.
+Articles can be written in Russian, English or Chuvash.

-The journal does not charge a fee for examining author's works and their peer reviewing.
+The journal does not charge a fee for reviewing and peer-reviewing of author's works.
 However, in order to ensure high-quality issue of academic journal with open full-text access, the corresponding services are paid according to the approved tariffs.
-Payment is made only after passing the scientific peer review and approval of the article by the editorial board of the journal.
-After that process the article will be published in instalment.
+Payment is made only after passing the scientific peer review and approval of the Article by the editorial board of the journal.
+After that process the article will be published in the next issue.